 For gardens with a significant amount of white flowers, yellow or other very light colors, offset it with a border or backdrop of green, such as a hedge.
 The contrast when the flowers bloom will enhance the appearance of the flowers and bring out the brilliance of the flowers bloom.

-Shrubs, ferns and other types of greenery can be used to fill in any empty spaces in your garden, and are a good choice to use to hide areas of your garden that you don't want others to see.
+Shrubs, ferns and other types of greenery can be used to fill in any empty spaces in your garden, and are an excellent choice to use to hide areas of your yard that you don't want others to see.

-Lastly, consider adding in a few fun and interesting pieces of statuary to your garden.
+Lastly, consider adding in a few fun and exciting pieces of sculpture to your garden.
 If your garden is bright and colorful, use statuary of a neutral shade, like stone or grey.
 If you have a less colorful garden, consider contrasting it with more colorful decorations such as a multicolored mirror ball.